Happy birthday to Jean-Pierre Monseré, who was born on September 8, 1948, and tragically died on March 15, 1971.

 The Belgian rider is best remembered for winning 1970 World Championship Road Race ahead of Leif Mortensen of Denmark and Felice Gimondi of Italy.

 Monseré also won the Tour of Lombardy Classic during the previous year.

-At the age of 20 he took the silver medal in the 1969 World Amateur Road Championships at Brno in Czechoslovakia.
-Leif Mortensen from Denmark won the race, in which the winning break was instigated by a British rider, Pete Smith from York, who finished eighth.
+At the age of 20, he won the silver medal in the 1969 World Amateur Road Championships at Brno in Czechoslovakia.
+Leif Mortensen from Denmark won the race, in which the winning break was instigated by the British rider, Pete Smith from York, who finished eighth.

 As a result, Monseré was snapped up by the Flandria team as a true Flemish rival to the predominantly French-speaking Belgian, Eddy Merckx.

 His impact was immediate.
 Just one month after his 21st birthday Monseré won the Tour of Lombardy after Gerben Karstens failed a doping control.

 The following year, he won the Belgium’s Omnium Track Championships, while his crowning achievement would come just months later, after he won the World Championship Road Race in Leicester, England – making him the second-youngest World Champion after compatriot Karel Kaers.

 Monseré repeated his success at the velodrome the following season, this time capturing the Belgian national title for the Madison race.